alisnwu/cifkit/README.md

-# cifkit: Python toolkit for high-throughput analysis of CIF files
+# cifkit

 ![logo-black](https://github.com/bobleesj/cifkit/assets/14892262/4ec3a308-35fd-43e5-8268-af261356ec9a)

 - preprocess .cif files for high-throuhgput processing
 - move, copy, filter files based on a comprehensive set of attributes such as coordination number, elements, tags
 - determine nearest neighbor and coordination environments at each site
 - facilitate the plotting of polyhedrons and

 ## Overview